Rats and Mice

 A house mouse typically lives for less than a year, in contrast to rats, which can survive for up to three years.

-These rodents may be found in every region of the planet.
+Rats and Mice may be found in every region of the planet.
 They have a home in India, as well as throughout Asia, Europe, North America, and South America.
 Even in the icy continent of Antarctica, humans have been responsible for the introduction of rats.
 The conditions in which these animals thrive range from warm to moderate.
 Consider the situation in this light.
 Rats are almost often found in close proximity to areas where people dwell.

 These creatures may live in a range of environments.
 Some reside in trees, while others inhabit nests, attics, and basements.
 They can be found in drain pipes, municipal sewers, and near rivers.
 Many of them spend the most of their life underground and only emerge to hunt for food.
 A rat’s whiskers help it navigate through dark tunnels and tiny places.
 Because these rodents are active at night, their whiskers are very vital.